Mahmouuuddd/Sensors/README.md

 This code is used to confirm the data from the sensors

 ## Motors Code
-This code for testing the code of motors
+This code is for testing the code of the motors

-## sensors_readings Code
+## Sensors_readings Code
-This code for testing the incoming data of the sensors IMU, GPS, anc Compass
+This code is for testing the incoming data of the sensors IMU, GPS, and Compass

-## ultrasonic Code
+## Ultrasonic Code
-This code for testing the code of ultrasonic sensors
+This code is for testing the code of ultrasonic sensors

+## Testing Code
+This code is for testing the code of commands sent from the Raspberry Pi to the Arduino using ROS